SushmaReddy160/testHolidayManager/README.md

 1- Lightning Web component - HolidayList

-A lightning web component is exposed on UI as lightning tab and this component is displaying list of holiday in a given calender year based on year and country.
+A lightning web component is exposed on a tab (Communication) and this component is displaying list of holiday in a given calender year based on year and country.

 Functionality -